Insert (After Karl Blossfeldt), 2022, archival print, 24×40 inches

 They Built wooden Platforms Out over the Water, 2022, archival Print, 20×24 inches, .

-In the multimedia project From Sea to Shining Sea, I explore the relationship of 19th Century landscape photography and the United States westward post Civil War expansion.
+In the multimedia project The Promised Land, I explore the relationship of 19th Century landscape photography and the United States westward post Civil War expansion.
 Sourcing images from digital archives, I re-imagine seminal photographs by Carleton Watkins, Eadweard Muybridge and Timothy O’Sullivan from the point of view of our current technological, social and political condition.
 A central image in all these works, Carleton Watkins’ Cape Horn Near Celilo, 1867, stands as a metaphor for the claim of Manifest Destiny.
-The video work From Sea to Shining Sea (below) interrogates Walt Whitman’s rousing call to arms in the march to the American frontier and subsequent genocide of North America’s First Nations people.
+The video work The Promised Land (below) interrogates Walt Whitman’s rousing call to arms Pioneers!
+O pionerrs! and the march to the American frontier and subsequent genocide of North America’s First Nations people.

 Bill Jones: A Survey, The Vancouver Art Gallery, 1976.